 - if you are widowed, your marriage certificate and the death certificate of your late spouse or partner, translated and legalised

 - a sworn declaration confirming your current marital status (single, divorced or widowed), drawn up by a Notary Public (only necessary in Andalucia)

 The British consulate cannot provide definitive information on the requirements; therefore it is essential that you check with the relevant authorities in Andalucia, the Balearic Islands, Comunidad Valenciana or Comunidad de Madrid.

-If you are in any other region in Spain, you can download and complete the application pack for the marital status certificate for pareja de hecho (PDF, 411KB, 5 pages), and send the documents to the address in the application pack.
+If you are in any other region in Spain or you require this certificate for any other reason (not for marriage), you can download and complete the, and send the documents to the address in the application pack.

 There’s a checklist of supporting documents you need in the application pack.
 You’ll need to get any documents that aren’t in English or Spanish translated into Spanish.